TheRenegadeCoder/SnakeMD/docs/usage.rst

 From here, we can do pretty much anything we'd like.
-Some quick actions might be to include a paragraph about this library as well as a list of reasons why you might use it:
+Some quick actions might be to include a paragraph about this library as well as a list of reasons why we might use it:

 .. code-block:: python